Solan district: Agriculture

 Agriculture is the prominent feature of Solan district.
-It is the main occupation of the inhabitants of Solan district and about 60 percent of people are dependent on their livelihood on agriculture and its allied activities.
+It is the main occupation of the inhabitants of Solan district and about 60 per cent of people are dependent on their livelihood on agriculture and its allied activities.
 Maize, wheat, and barley are the main crops and onion, pulses and peas are the main cash crops grown in many parts of the district.

 Vegetables like cabbage, turnip, beans, ladyfinger, tomato, radish, chilies, garlic, etc. are grown in many parts of the district.
 Besides this cultivation of mushroom in the district is also very high.
 So much so that N.R.C.M.
 (National Research Centre for Mushroom), Central Government Body is located in Solan town.
 People not only involved in the agriculture of the mushroom but they also use it for preparing Pickles, Murabas, and soups of mushroom.
 Because the cultivation of mushroom is very popular in Solan, so people call the city of Solan as "Mushroom City".